desultory/ugrd/readme.md

 ## Project goal

-ugrd is designed to generate very custom initramfs environments.
+ugrd is designed to generate custom initramfs environments.
 The final environment will be left in `build_dir` where it can be explored or modified.

 The original goal of this project was to create an initramfs suitable for decrypting LUKS volumes, currently it supports the following: